wnameless/json-flattener/README.md

 // JacksonJsonValue, which is provided by json-base lib, can wrap Jackson jsonNode to JsonValueBase jsonVal = new JacksonJsonValue(jsonNode);
+// If you are using Jackson 3:
+// jsonVal = new Jackson3JsonValue(jsonNode);

 Map<String, Object> flattenMap = JsonFlattener.flattenAsMap(jsonVal);
 ```